-Currently, it is not posssible to send an incoming call to Ajay, Bhaskar & Chaitanya at the same time.
-That is, exotel cannot ring all the their phones at the same time and connect the caller to the first person who picks the call up.
+With Exotel, it is possible to send an incoming call to Ajay, Bhaskar & Chaitanya at the same time.
+That is, Exotel can ring all their phones at the same time and connect the caller to the first person who picks the call up.
 Read more about parallel ringing

-The good: You have the freedom to return a comma separated list of numbers to dial to.
-This is useful if you want to make dynamic decision (based on the caller's number or "an input you collected using the Gather applet which the caller may have pressed"' in the previous step etc) on whom to call.
+The good: You have the freedom to return a comma-separated list of numbers to dial.
+This is useful if you want to make a dynamic decision (based on the caller's number or "an input you collected using the Gather applet which the caller may have pressed"' in the previous step etc) on whom to call.

 The bad: Exotel does not maintain the state of these numbers.
-That is - If another call comes and if you script decides to send the call to the same set of numbers, exotel will dial them and if the destination party has call waiting enabled, the caller will hear "The person you are trying to reach is on another call" etc. So - User & user's state management is left to you to handle.
+That is - If another call comes and your script decides to send the call to the same set of numbers, Exotel will dial them and if the destination party has call waiting enabled, the caller will hear "The person you are trying to reach is on another call" etc. So - The user & user's state management is left to you to handle.

 Call routing - default option